adamparker75/Ref_Report/README.md

 * **Search Function** - Users can search their reports using keywords, for example the name of a particular team.

 ### _**Features left to implement**_

+* The potential to link to regional FA websites to submit reports direct from the application.
+* A message board for users to share their refereeing experiences.

 <div align="center">